vchintal/jboss-data-grid-7-x-workshop/persistence/client-server-mode.md

 2. Ensure that no JDG is running with `jps`and run the command `mvn wildfly:start` in the root of the project
 3. Run the command `mvn wildfly:execute-commands` to execute the CLI commands we placed in the file
-4. Now leave the server running
+4. Execute the client application code as described below

 ## Prepare the main class and run it {#prepare-the-main-class-and-run-it}

 The steps for preparing the main class is pretty straighforward:

 1. Get handle on each of the three above mentioned caches
-2. Put 10500 entries into each
+2. Put 10500 entries into each cache

 For the sake of convenience the code is pasted below.
 Copy-paste the code between cacheManager instantiation and its stop.